syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

   }
 }
 {% endhighlight %}
+{% endtabs %}

-You can download entire source code from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/One_item_in_group-1968064931)
+You can download entire source code from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/One_item_in_group-1968064931).

-## Add item at specific index in a group
+### Add an item at the specific index in a group

-The SfListView allows you to add an item at specific index in a group by find the group with help of [Key](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.Extensions.GroupResult~Key.html) value of the group.
+The SfListView allows adding an item at the specific index in a group by finding the group with the help of [Key](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.Extensions.GroupResult~Key.html) value of the group.

-To get the group with help of `Key`, follow the code example.
+{% tabs %}
 {% highlight c# %}

 internal void GetGroupResult(object ItemData)